 Artificial Flies: Any commonly accepted single hook wet and dry flies, streamers and nymphs without spinner, spoon, scoop, lip or any other fishing lure or bait attached.
 The fly or leader may be weighted, but no weight shall be attached to the fly or to the terminal tackle in a manner that allows the weight to be suspended from or below the hook.

 Artificial Lure: A manmade lure manufactured to imitate natural bait.
 Artificial lures include spoons, spinners, flies and plugs made of metal, plastic, wood and other non-edible materials.
 They also include plastic products made to resemble worms, eggs, fish and other aquatic organisms.
-For the following waters: all waters of the Betsie R. (Benzie and Manistee Cos.), all waters of Bear Cr.
+NOTE: For the following waters: all waters of the Betsie R. (Benzie and Manistee Cos.), all waters of Bear Cr.
 (Manistee Co.), the Manistee R. from Tippy Dam downstream to Railroad Bridge below M-55 (T21N, R16W, S6; Manistee Co.), and the Big Sable R. from mouth upstream to Hamlin Lake Dam (Mason Co.), an artificial lure is defined as a body bait, plug, spinner or spoon.
 An artificial lure is not a device primarily constructed of lead.
 From Aug.
 1 – Nov.
-15, inclusive, terminal fishing gear is restricted to single-pointed, un-weighted hooks, measuring 1/2-inch or less from point to shank or treble hooks 3/8-inch or less from point to shank only when attached to a body bait, plug, spinner or spoon.
+15, inclusive, terminal fishing gear is restricted to single-pointed, un-weighted hooks, measuring 1/2-inch or less from point to shank or treble hooks 3/8-inch or less from point to shank ONLY when attached to a body bait, plug, spinner or spoon.

 Cast Net: A net not exceeding 8 feet in diameter without walls or sides that is thrown to take minnows, alewife, smelt and shad in the Great Lakes and Connecting Waters.